IT Resources | NC State OR

 Need Help?

-The OR Helpdesk is here to support you with any tech issues.
+The ISE Helpdesk is here to support you with any tech issues.

 Software Resources

-NC State University offers a wide variety of software to you for free or at a reduced rate.
+NC State University offers you a wide variety of software for free or at a reduced rate.

 First, explore the links below to find the software you need.
 Then, download the software directly from the provided links.